Lexus RZ Review

 The bigger story will come when cars are designed to have something like OMG from the start.
 That will mean a lot less engineering for the swap from left or right hand drive, better packaging and crash test performance too.
 It will also integrate seamlessly with autonomous driving systems.
 The engineers reckon it will be on pretty much all new cars in a decade’s time for those reasons.

-Lexus RZ450e battery, range and charging
+Lexus RZ battery, range and charging

-Lexus RZ450e performance and driving
+Lexus RZ motors, performance and handling

 The brakes are strong too, and there is variable regen which can be altered using paddles behind the steering wheel.
 In max mode, it’s almost a ‘one-pedal’ car if you want it to be.